 Coming Back to Yourself: Healing After Narcissistic and Emotional Abuse

 Emotional abuse is often subtle.
-It doesn’t always leave visible bruises, but it leaves deep imprints, on your nervous system, your sense of safety, and your ability to trust yourself.
+It doesn’t always leave visible bruises, but it can leave deep imprints, on your nervous system, your sense of safety, and your ability to trust yourself.

-If you’ve experienced narcissistic or emotional abuse, you may know the disorienting cycle of charm followed by criticism, connection followed by control.
+If you’ve experienced emotional or narcissistic abuse, whether from a partner, parent, sibling, friend or someone in a position of authority, you may know the confusing cycle of charm followed by criticism, connection followed by control.
 Over time, it can chip away at your inner clarity until you’re left questioning your own reality.

-This kind of trauma doesn’t just end when the relationship ends.
+This kind of trauma doesn’t just end when the relationship changes or ends.

 But healing is possible, and it begins with coming back to yourself.